microsoft/pai/contrib/python-sdk/README.md

 opai default add sdk-branch=<your/branch>
 ```

+To set the internal logger to debug level, create an empty file `.openpai/debug_enable` to let sdk enable debugging logging.
+And remove the empty file make it work normally.

 ## 3.3.
 Unit tests

 Please execute below command under the `tests` directory to have a quick unit test.